adamk72/consulting_website/docs/miscellaneous/useful-functions.md

 foldr :: (a -> b -> b) -> b -> t a -> b
 foldl :: (b -> a -> b) -> b -> t a -> b
 foldMap :: Monoid m => (a -> m) -> t a -> m
+null :: Foldable t => t a -> Bool           -- generically, checks if a list is empty
 ```